 Parenting has never been easy, but the pace of life today can make it feel downright overwhelming.
 Between school schedules, emotional needs, sports, friendships, and the constant pull of technology, parents often feel stretched thin.
 And when we’re stretched, we tend to react instead of respond.

-Below are practical ways to parent with steady purpose this year.
+Below are 5 practical ways to parent with steady purpose.

 Try this: